mariojgt/castle/README.md

 # Castle

-This Laravel packages has been desing to quickly add 2 steps verifications i am very simple way and very easy to exapand
+This Laravel packages has been design to quickly add 2 steps verifications i am very simple way and very easy to expand.

 # Features